Skip to content

 In other words, CO2e helps enterprises compare the impact of different GHGs.
 It also allows for the creation of carbon offset programs, which can fund projects that reduce emissions.

-For example, methane has a GWP of 28-36, which means that it traps 28-36 times more heat than CO2 over a 100-year period.
-Agricultural activities are the predominant source of methane emissions, be it livestock emissions like manure, gastroenteric releases or cultivating crops such as rice.
+For example, methane has a GWP of 28-36, meaning it traps 28-36 times more heat than CO2 over 100 years.
+Agricultural activities are the predominant source of methane emissions, be it livestock emissions like manure, gastroenteric releases, or cultivating crops such as rice.

 Curbing methane emissions is a crucial step for agricultural enterprises on the road to net zero.
 The US Environmental Protection Agency (EPA) found that methane concentrations in the atmosphere have doubled over the last two centuries, primarily due to human-related activities.